by-jp/www.byjp.me/content/photos/instagram/qp2mijxntujjimfhydfmf72e2i/index.md

 - imported
 - from-instagram
 ---
-What a privilege to be a part of John & Jenny's beautiful day\!
+What a privilege to be a part of John & Jenny's beautiful day!